-- •Communicate availability for preregistration and informal meetings and be accessible through email - •Be a resource for your questions regarding the curriculum, requirements, and academic policies and procedures - •Monitor your academic progress - •Ask questions to encourage development of your educational and career goals and to put those goals into the context of the College's purposes and goals. - •Provide information about the array of campus resources and services for success and exploration of new curricular and co-curricular experiences - •Ask questions to guide exploration of off-campus study, internships, experiential learning opportunities, etc.
+Communicate availability for preregistration and informal meetings and be accessible through email.
+Be a resource for your questions regarding the curriculum, requirements, and academic policies and procedures Monitor your academic progress.
+Ask questions to encourage development of your educational and career goals and to put those goals into the context of the College's purposes and goals.
+Provide information about the array of campus resources and services for success and exploration of new curricular and co-curricular experiences Ask questions to guide exploration of off-campus study, internships, experiential learning opportunities, etc.

-01112 011101 (1112 (0111211111

-3 WI courses in 3 different semesters (must complete one in first year and all three by the end of your junior year; no more than 1 course in math and 1 course in a language other than English can count) 1 QSR Course

-Physical education (to be completed within first 3 semesters) Physical fitness assessment 3 of lifetime activities, wellness seminars, intercollegiate athletics (one semester min)
+Academic Requirements 3 WI courses in 3 different semesters (must complete one in first year and all three by the end of your junior year); only one can be in math/language other than English 1 QSR Course Physical education Swim test Physical fitness test 2 lifetime activities, 1 chosen from intercollegiate athletics, lifetime activity, or wellness seminar.
+Also important to your success this year If needed, contact the Dean of Students Office for disability support services Meet with assigned career advisor Discuss your plans for off campus study with your advisor

-Concentration

-Also important to your success this year

-Meet with you ALEX Advisor

-If needed, contact the Dean of Students Office for disability support services

-Meet with assigned career advisor